 Inzolia, Grillo, and Catarratto (white): Three white wine grapes typically used for Marsala but also make for great, more full-bodied, chardonnay-like whites.
 Think lemons, yellow apples, mango, notes of tarragon, and a refreshing salty sea breeze.

 204,500 acres / 82,760 hectares

-- Negroamaro (red): A deeper, darker red wine from Puglia with more plum and herbal notes of dried sage and oregano.
-There’s a Negroamaro blend with Malvasia Nera and together they make perfect balance in a rich red wine called Salice Salentino DOC.
+Negroamaro (red): A deeper, darker red wine from Puglia with more plum and herbal notes of dried sage and oregano.
+There’s a Negroamaro blend with Malvasia Nera, and together they make a perfect balance in a rich red wine called Salice Salentino DOC.

 191,858 acres / 77,644 hectares

-- Merlot (red): Merlot is planted nearly all over Italy and has a large presence in Veneto where wines offer red cherry fruit in a more elegant style.
-There are several regions that use Merlot in Veneto (it’s one of the most planted grapes) including Colli Euganei, Colli Berici, Breganze and Vicenza.
+Merlot (red): Merlot is planted nearly all over Italy and has a significant presence in Veneto, where wines offer red cherry fruit in a more elegant style.
+Several regions use Merlot in Veneto (it’s one of the most planted grapes), including Colli Euganei, Colli Berici, Breganze, and Vicenza.

 Toscana / Tuscany